• Recipes

 What makes this the perfect 6 inch cake recipe?

-Texture: I wanted the texture of this cake to be pretty tight.
-I don’t like when there are large air tunnels throughout in my cake or when the crumb is too crumbly or too bread-y.
+• Texture: I don’t like when there are large air tunnels throughout in my cake or when the crumb is too crumbly or too bread-y.
 I wanted a perfect combination of moisture, density, and fluffiness.

-For instance, if your cake has too much moisture, it can be kinda gummy and super dense and heavy.
+• For instance, if your cake has too much moisture, it can be kinda gummy and super dense and heavy.
 We obviously don’t want that.
 If the cake is super light and airy, it can be a little too spongy or not sturdy enough to stack three layers.
-Many factors play into making the perfect cake.

-Simplicity: No one wants to make the BEST cake out there if the ingredient list is inaccessible or the instructions are obnoxious.
+• Simplicity: No one wants to make the BEST cake out there if the ingredient list is inaccessible or the instructions are obnoxious.
 Some will still say this one is way too much work but remember, you’re making a cake from scratch… not a box mix.
+That said, it is super versatile, I’ll list substitutions below!

 I would not recommend adding anything that will vastly alter the wet to dry ratio but you can certainly do things like substitute ¼-½ cup of flour for graham crackers or cocoa powder, etc.